eraofchaos/eraofchaos.github.io/Exclusive/Druid Staff of Regrowth.md

 ---
-title: "Exclusive - Staff of Regrowth"
+title: "Exclusive - Staff of Regrowth (Druid)"
 permalink: /Exclusive/Druid Staff of Regrowth/
 excerpt: "Era of Chaos Staff of Regrowth.
 Staff of Regrowth.
 Era of Chaos Exclusive Staff of Regrowth.
 Druid Exclusive."
-last_modified_at: 2021-04-01
+last_modified_at: 2021-04-14
 locale: en
 ref: "Druid Staff of Regrowth.md"
 toc: false